github/developer.github.com/content/changes/2014-12-08-removing-authorizations-token.md

 Since OAuth access tokens function like passwords, they should be treated with care.
 Today we are making it easier to more securely work with authorizations via the Authorizations API.
-We are deprecating the use use of the `token` attribute in the majority of the [Authorizations API](/v3/oauth_authorizations/) responses.
+We are deprecating the use of the `token` attribute in the majority of the [Authorizations API](/v3/oauth_authorizations/) responses.
 For the [affected APIs][authorizations-token-deprecation-notice], the `token` attribute will soon return an empty string.
 To get ready for that